auth0/docs/articles/server-platforms/nancyfx/01-login.md

 The `CookieName` allows you to set the name of the cookie that will be used to save the User information.

-The `UserIdentifier` lets you set an identifier for the user.
+The `UserIdentifier` let you set an identifier for the user.
 Currently, here are the fields that are available:

   * `userid`
   * `email`